mhemeryck/mhemeryck.github.io/_posts/2021-08-09-evok2mqtt_ansible.md

 As a script runs through its sequence of steps, it changes the state to end up in a desired target state.
 In theory, you can write your scripts in such a way that they can adapt for any kind of initial or in-between state.
 Also, you could attempt to write some parts of your scripts in an _idempotent_ way, meaning that they perform the same action regardless of their input.
-At larger scales however, scripting quickly becomes unwieldy of this state manipulation it needs to take into account and idempotency is simply not always possible.
+At larger scale however, scripting quickly becomes unwieldy of this state manipulation it needs to take into account and idempotency is simply not always possible.

 **Declarative** tools take a different approach, not by defining _how_ the provisioning should take place, but rather _what_ the end-result needs to be.
 Particularly in the case of provisioning, this makes for an interesting programming paradigm since ideally after running the provisioning tool, it will always result in the same end state, regardless of any initial state the node was in.